ABOUT PARK CENTRAL

 As Phoenix quickly grew, the area around Park Central Mall saw an increasing number of mid-rise and high-rise office buildings built along Central Avenue, and the area eventually became known as the Central Business District.
 But over time, Park Central was unable to compete with newer, enclosed shopping malls.
 By the late 1980s and early 1990s, Park Central had lost most of its major retailers.
 The owners of the property then successfully converted the project to office space, with some retailers and restaurants included in the mix.

-However, despite its advantageous location and strong initial performance, Park Central has again struggled over the past decade, first due to the impact of the Great Recession and then ownership that was unwilling to commit the capital necessary to attract and retain tenants.
+However, despite its advantageous location and strong initial performance, Park Central struggled over the past decade, first due to the impact of the Great Recession and then ownership that was unwilling to commit the capital necessary to attract and retain tenants.

 Several groups examined purchasing the property from the previous owners and revamping the project, but no revitalization effort ever got started.